kananniftiyev/GameReviewHub/README.md

   - `releaseDate` (optional): Game release date
   - `generalRating` (optional): General rating of the game
 - **Response**: List of GameDTO objects that match the search criteria.

-## Technologies Used

-The GameReviewHub project is built using the following technologies and libraries:

-- **Java 17**: The primary programming language used for building the application.

-- **Spring Boot**: A powerful framework for building Java applications, providing a robust foundation for the project.

-- **Spring Boot Data JPA**: A part of the Spring Data project, enabling easy interaction with databases using the Java Persistence API (JPA).

-- **Spring Boot Security**: Provides security features to protect the application and manage user authentication.

-- **Spring Boot Web**: Enables the development of web-based applications and RESTful APIs.

-- **Spring Boot DevTools**: Provides development-time features like automatic application restart.

-- **PostgreSQL**: A popular open-source relational database used to store and manage data.

-- **Spring REST Docs**: Used for documenting RESTful APIs in a human-readable format.

-- **ModelMapper**: A Java library that simplifies object mapping between DTOs (Data Transfer Objects) and domain objects.

-- **Jsoup**: A Java library for working with HTML, parsing, and web scraping.

 ## Usage
 - You can use this API to access and manage game-related data for your Game Review Hub project.
 Use the provided endpoints to retrieve information about games and game reviews, as well as perform searches based on specific criteria.